cpow/github-events/README.md

   would be nice to have a lower level controller spec

-this should satisfy all requirements in ![seeClickFix's Gist](https://gist.github.com/gwright/d4a73db35147e5de5553fea7fe03ab11).
+this should satisfy all requirements in [seeClickFix's Gist](https://gist.github.com/gwright/d4a73db35147e5de5553fea7fe03ab11).
 There are some nice-to-haves noted above.
 But everything should be in working order